-They would be climbing trees or way up into the barn rafters (I do not recommend this!) or trying to fix or figure out something mechanical or making their sticks into weapons with out the help of a TV to give them ideas.
+They would be climbing trees or way up into the 3-story barn rafters (I do not recommend this!) or trying to fix or figure out something mechanical or making their sticks into weapons with out the help of a TV to give them ideas.

 “The mind of a child is naturally active, it develops through exercise.
 Give a child plenty of exercise, for body and brain.
 The trouble with our way of educating is that it does not give elasticity to the mind.
 It casts the brain into a mold.
 It insists that the child must accept.
 It does not encourage original thought or reasoning, and it lays more stress on memory than observation.” ~ Thomas A. Edison

-It occurred to me to say that we did/are doing this imperfectly.
-While these photos portray a picture-perfect family, we are not perfect, and I don’t pretend we had/have it all together.
-It was only achieved through much time spent on our knees seeking the way the LORD would have us live.
-Also, please do not use this post to beat your husband over the head.
-It will only do harm.
+It occurs to me to say that we did and still are doing this very imperfectly.
+While these photos might portray a picture-perfect family, we are not perfect – not by a long shot – and I don’t pretend we had or have it all together.
+The grace we are presently experiencing (on and off – Ha) is only achieved through much time spent on our knees.
+We still have so much growing to do.

 But what if there is no father in the home?

-Pray earnestly for someone to come alongside to be a father figure in their life.
+Pray earnestly for someone to come alongside to be a masculine father figure in their life.
 Often a grandfather can be that man, provided his input will be edifying.

-Paul, the Apostle, talking to his spiritual son Timothy, said, “I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also. ” ~ 2 Timothy 1:5
+Paul, the Apostle, talking to his spiritual son Timothy, said, “I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also.“ (2 Timothy 1:5)

 Mothers can raise godly, masculine young men without a father with the help of Almighty God.
-“But Jesus looked at them and said, “With man this is impossible, but with God all things are possible.” ~Matthew 19: 26 and “Is anything too hard for the LORD?” ~Genesis 18: 14
+“But Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”
+(Matthew 19: 26) and “Is anything too hard for the LORD?”
+(Genesis 18: 14)